AristotleRazak/s-processor-school-management-system/usage_guide.md

 ---

-## How to install other plugin (School Report Display (Pre-level Report Display, lower-level Report Display, upper-level Report Display, jhs level Report Display), School Receipt Display, install new songs and more)
+## How to install other plugin (School Report Display (Pre-level, lower-level, upper-level, jhs level), School Receipt Display, install new songs and more)

 1. Click on ‘USER TOOLS’
 2. Click on ‘INSTALLATIONS’